trueos/pcbsd/src-qt5/docs/support.rst

 When translating the documentation, be aware of the following:

 * At this time, some formatting tags are still displayed in raw text, as seen in the examples in Figures 11.2e and 11.2f.
-  **It is IMPORTANT that you do not accidently remove the formatting as this can break the documentation build for that language.** In the first example, it is OK to translate the phrase "Using the Text Installer" but care must be taken to not accidently remove any of the surrounding colons and backticks, or to change the text of the "ref" tag.
+  **It is IMPORTANT that you do not accidentally remove the formatting as this can break the documentation build for that language.** In the first example, it is OK to translate the phrase "Using the Text Installer" but care must be taken to not accidental remove any of the surrounding colons and backticks, or to change the text of the "ref" tag.
 In the second example, the asterisks are used to bold the word "install".
 It is OK to translate "install", but do not remove the asterisks.